-Service Identifier HashService Identifier Hash8.4.6.4 Encapsulation PADP-element
+Figure 8-404aq – Info ID and Service Request ANQP-element format

+The Service Identifier Hash (SIH) field is a 6 octet version of a Unique Service Identifier Hash (USID) for the service which is within the Request or Response ANQP-element.
+See Annex AQ1.2 for further information.

+8.4.4.23 PAD Encapsulation ANQP-element

-The Encapsulation element is used to exchange upper layer protocol (ULP) frames between STAs using the GAS protocol.
-The Encapsulation PADP-element is used as a transaction request included in a GAS Query Request or returned as a transaction response in the GAS Query Response.
+The PAD Encapsulation ANQP-element is used to exchange upper layer protocol (ULP) frames between STAs using the GAS protocol.
+The PAD Encapsulation ANQP-element is used as a request included in a GAS Query Request or returned as a response in the GAS Query Response.